 It comes with the job for politicians to present reform proposals in order to better achieve desired outcomes.
 But it is one thing to want a reform, another to see it become reality.
 While some reforms are implemented quickly, others take a long time and may never see the light of day.
 In this paper, we try to explain the speed of reforms.
 What factors may shed light on how fast reform comes about?
 We look at economic and political factors but especially highlight a cultural variable, social trust, as an explanatory factor.
-Do reforms come about faster depending on whether trust is high, low or intermediate?
+Do reforms - fruitfully viewed as instances of institutional change - come about faster depending on whether trust is high, low or intermediate?